Resources

 What if we could prevent hypertension and other chronic diseases by changing how we eat?
 Watch this Marquam Hill Lecture by Susan Bagby, M.D., to learn more.

-Watch Tessa Roseboom, Ph.D., Moore Institute senior international fellow, speak on how early life experience affects no only an individuals lifelong health, but the health of their children and grandchildren as well.
+Watch Tessa Roseboom, Ph.D., Moore Institute senior international fellow, speak on how early life experience affects not only an individuals lifelong health, but the health of their children and

 Learn how the health of your mother and grandmother affects your health in this slide show Susan Bagby, M.D. presented to the Oregon Life Course Network.